bradleyboyuyang/Kaggle/README.md

 # Kaggle-Collection
-A set of machine learning or deep learning projects to get me familiarize with data analysis techniques.
+A set of machine learning or deep learning projects to get familiar with data analysis techniques.